-It’s widely said that AAC files – the native format of iTunes and the iTunes Store – sounds better and takes up less space than an MP3 of the same song.
-Anecdotally, I’ve long believed that this is true, but wanted to put the proposition to a more strict test in order to better help you decide which file format to use for songs in your iTunes library and on your iPod.
+It’s widely said that AAC files – the native format of iTunes and the iTunes Store (though AAC is not an Apple-invented format) – sound better and takes up less space than an MP3 of the same song.
+Anecdotally, I’ve long believed that this is true, but wanted to put the proposition to a more exacting test in order to better help you decide which file format to use for songs in your iTunes library and on your iPhone and iPod.

-Most audiophiles – the people who have great ears and really value the highest possible sound quality – generally detest MP3 and other digital audio formats because they use compression that takes information away from the digital files.
-While this is true, most average listeners won’t be able to hear the loss in most cases - as I learned during this test (it's worth noting that I'm not an audiophile, use high-end equipment, or anything else that especially qualifies me for performing this test.
-I'm just the average listener and consumer of music, which I believe to be a useful perspective).
+Most audiophiles – the people who have great ears and really value the highest possible sound quality – generally detest MP3 and other digital audio formats because they use compression that removes information from the digital files in order to save space.
+While this is true, ma average listeners won’t be able to hear the loss in most cases - as I learned during this test (it's worth noting that I'm not an audiophile, don't use high-end equipment, or anything else that especially qualifies me for performing this test.
+I'm just an average listener and consumer of music, which I believe to be a useful perspective).

-I used my CD copy of both songs (presumably the highest quality) as a baseline.
+I used my CD copy of both songs (presumably the highest quality available to me) as a baseline.

 Here’s what I found:

-Wild Sage: Both versions of the song sound great - I can clearly hear the plucking of the guitar strings, the breathiness of the vocal, no distortions anywhere.
-However, the MP3 and AAC sound nearly identical.
+- Wild Sage: Both versions of the song sound great - I can clearly hear the plucking of the guitar strings, the breathiness of the vocal, no distortions anywhere.
+The MP3 and AAC sound nearly identical.
 No clear winner here.
 The MP3 version is 1.2MB smaller, though.

 Though there are, no doubt, differences in the sound waves of the three files, they sound roughly equivalent.
 Though there may be a bit more detail in the 256 Kbps MP3, it's difficult for an untrained ear to discern and the files are much bigger than either other version.
 The only place you're likely to hear a difference is in the low-end 128K encodings, but I wouldn't recommend those anyway.